-This slow cooker pot roast recipe is sure to make it on your Sunday supper rotation.
+This easy slow cooker pot roast recipe is sure to make it on your Sunday supper rotation.
 Do you have a small family?
-Then bust out that slow cooker and make this roast!
+Then bust out that slow cooker and make this pot roast!

 We pull these guys out in the fall and winter when we are too busy to cook – the holiday season can get crazy hectic.
 And we use them often in the spring and summer.
 You can make a big meal without having to turn the oven on – it helps me keep the kitchen a little cooler during the hot months.